fubicales2016/fogbowcloud.org/content/pages/install-configure-xmpp.md

 Extensible Messaging and Presence Protocol (XMPP) is a communications protocol for message-oriented middleware based on XML (Extensible Markup Language).
 It enables the near-real-time exchange of structured yet extensible data between any two or more network entities.

 ## Install
-We recomend use the [prosody](http://prosody.im/) with server XMPP.
-For install to this:
+We recommend the use of [prosody](http://prosody.im/) as XMPP server.
+In order to install it, run the following commands:
 ``` shell
 $ apt-get update
 $ apt-get install prosody
 ```

 ## Configure
-Access the configuration file prosody.cfg.lua(/etc/prosody/prosody.cfg.lua) and add the components that you need.
+Edit the configuration file prosody.cfg.lua(/etc/prosody/prosody.cfg.lua) and add the XMPP components that you need.

 ```bash
 # Manager component